kaltura/playkit-js-ui/README.md

 The application uses [Preact] to manage virtual DOM and provide a declarative way for building UI and [Redux] to manage a predictable state container.

-PlayKit JS UI is written in [ECMAScript6], statically analaysed using [Flow] and transpiled in ECMAScript5 using [Babel].
+PlayKit JS UI is written in [ECMAScript6], statically analysed using [Flow] and transpiled in ECMAScript5 using [Babel].

 [Flow]: https://flow.org/
 [ECMAScript6]: https://github.com/ericdouglas/ES6-Learning#articles--tutorials